Atlassian Jira Service Management

 1. Select Basic Authentication.

-2. Input the server URL of your Jira Service Management instance.
+2. Input the server URL of the Jira Service Management instance.3.
+Input the user name.

 Authentication Type: OAuth Authentication